tomh4x/cfddns/README.md

 A script to maintain a dynamic whitelist on a Linux system using an `iptables` library with rules written via a JSON config file (see `ipt_sample.conf` in the repo).
 The user can configure a hostname and a set of ports for which to maintain access.
 The script will set rules using the IP from the hostname's `A` record and destination ports and maintain the source IP address against the `A` record as it changes.
 You can see why this pairs nicely with `cfddns.py`, but it could be used for dynamic whitelists regardless of your DNS provider of choice.
 Considerations:
 * This must run as root
 * This script has no infinite/event loop, and is intended for use in root's crontab
 * This tool runs silently unless something goes wrong, in which case we print to STDERR.
-An example cron entry is below:
+An example cron entry to run it every 30 minutes is below:
     ```
     */30 * * * * /root/iptfw.py ipt_whitelist.conf > /dev/null
     ```